 Today’s Post by Joe Farace

-On a Snowy January in 1944 in the Ardennes Forest on the border between Germany and Belgium, the “Battle of the Bulge began.
-In this battle there were more than one million soldiers —500,000 Germans, 600,000 Americans and 55,000 British—including my father.
+It was a Snowy January in 1944 in the Ardennes Forest on the border between Germany and Belgium when, the “Battle of the Bulge” began.
+In this battle there were more than one million soldiers —500,000 Germans, 600,000 Americans and 55,000 British troops—including my own father, Joe Farace, Sr.

-It was an Army medic, who might have looked much like this young man, who pulled my Dad out of a mortar crater where he had been wounded and patched him up so he come home after the war to my Mother, sisters and me.
+It was an Army medic, who might have looked much like the young man below, who pulled my Dad out of a mortar crater where he had been wounded and patched him up so he come home after the war to my Mother, sisters and me.

 This image is an homage to all the brave young men and women of our armed forces and was made in toned black and white to look like it too could have been made in 1944.